sachin0034/hands_on_AI_introduction_to_AI_evaluations-4038348/README.md

 # Hands-On AI: Introduction to AI Evaluations
 This is the repository for the LinkedIn Learning course `Hands-On AI: Introduction to AI Evaluations`.
-The full course is available from [LinkedIn Learning][lil-course-url].
+The full course is available on [LinkedIn Learning](https://www.linkedin.com/learning/).

 ![course-name-alt-text][lil-thumbnail-url]